-Further information relating to the OS Boundary-Line product, and how to download this data, is available from the applicable Ordnance Survey product web page.
+Further information relating to the OS Boundary Line product, and how to download this data, is available from the applicable Ordnance Survey web page, at the following link:

-Support with the OS Boundary-Line product as well as forward-dated boundary polygons are available on the Boundary-Line support web page.
+Support with the OS Boundary Line product as well as forward-dated boundary polygons are available at the following link:

 Section 21 is an absolute exemption and no public interest test is applicable.

 Your enquiry has been processed according to the Freedom of Information Act (FOIA) 2000.
 If you are unhappy with our response, you may request an internal review with our FOI Internal Review Officer, by contacting them as follows:

 FOI Internal Review Officer